S-SathiyaNarayanan/Data-Structures-and-Algorithms/Week 3/README.md

-Mathematical concepts
+Mathematical concepts:-
 1.palindrome number
 2.Reverse the number
 3.factorial of the number
 4.prime number

+DSA:-
 What is a data structure ?
-why we create our own data structure ? what is algorithms ? array is pre defined data structure
+why we create our own data structure ? what is algorithms ?

+Array:-
+what is array
+array is a pre defined data structure rules of storing values- contiguos memory blocks is allocated